nuxtlabs/demo-blog-nuxt-content/content/articles/2022-white-house-crypto-crackdown-coming.md

 ### Consumers, Investors, & Businesses Protection

-The Fact sheet focuses on volatility, lack of transparency.
+The Fact sheet focuses on volatility and lack of transparency in crypto.
 They are not mentioning rewards and benefits at all.
-According to FBI research, scams, fraud, etc in crypto climbed 600% in 2021 than in 2020.
+According to FBI research, scams, fraud, etc in crypto climbed 600% in 2021 as compared to 2020.
 Let's not get confused here.
-The crypto prices were much higher and therefore the total amount fiat money lost do due to crime increased.
+The crypto prices were much higher and therefore the total value lost in fiat money due to crime increased.
-The Fact sheet doesn't present many facts and stats to support its claims!
+The Fact sheet doesn't present many facts and stats to support its claims.

 #### Steps

-- Instructs SEC (security exchange commission) and the CFTC (commodities future trading commission) to "aggressively pursue investigations and legal actions against crypto projects and companies"
+- Instruct SEC (Security Exchange Commission) and the CFTC (Commodities Future Trading Commission) to "aggressively pursue investigations and legal actions against crypto projects and companies". - Fact Sheet

-- Instruct CFPB (Consumer Financial Protection Bureau and FTC (Federal trade commission) "monitor consumer complaints and to enforce against unfair, deceptive or abusive practices"
+- Instruct CFPB (Consumer Financial Protection Bureau and FTC (Federal trade commission) to "monitor consumer complaints and to enforce against unfair, deceptive or abusive practices". - Fact Sheet

 - CFPB is one of the organisations that were created as a part of the Dot Frank Act in 2010.
 This is an act put together by Michael Bar in the aftermath of the 2008 financial crisis, Bar is Vice Chair of supervision at the FED.
-This position was also created by the Dot Frank Act.
+This position was created by the Dot Frank Act itself.

-- "Address current and emerging risks in the cryptocurrency" without clarifying the "risks" instruct the FLAG (Financial Literacy Education Commission) to "help consumers understand the risks involved".
+- "Address current and emerging risks in the cryptocurrency" and instruct the FLAG (Financial Literacy Education Commission) to "help consumers understand the risks involved". - Fact Sheet

 > Similarities can be seen with the IMF campaign to "educate" about CBDC and discredit crypto.